adamkumlin/adamkumlin/README.md

 # Welcome!
 My name is Adam and I'm very interested in web development and programming.
-I'm currently studying to become a .NET-developer.

 ## Technologies
 - JavaScript/TypeScript *(also React, Next.js)*